urbit/urbit.org-reloaded/content/docs/hoon/hoon-school/generators.md

 ```

 This generator takes one argument of any noun and produces it without any
 changes.
-Once you put this into a file named `echo.hoon` in the `/gen` directory, you must make your ship recognize the change by inputting `|commit %home` in the dojo.
+Put this into a file named `echo.hoon` in the `/gen` directory of your
+`%base` desk.
+You must make your ship recognize the change by inputting `|commit %base` in the dojo.
 You can then run it from the dojo:

 ```
 > +echo 42